 For Librarians (and teachers)

-We're about a week away from the month that the President of the United States designates as Native American Month.
 Below are suggestions on how you might get your library ready for parents, teachers and students who come into your library looking for materials on American Indians.

 In this post, you'll find links to ALA's READ posters that feature Sherman Alexie, author of THE ABSOLUTELY TRUE DIARY OF A PART TIME INDIAN.
 You'll also find links to the Indigenous Languages Development Institute, where you can buy a wall clock with numerals in a Native language, and READ posters in Indigenous languages, available from the